ajit3259/gnuplot.js/README.md

-# GNUPlot.js
+# gnuplot.js
-A Port of GNUPlot to the web
+A Port of GNUPlot to the web using Emscripten